 - Drink plenty of fluids while taking AVELOX.

-- AVELOX IV is given to you by intravenous (IV) infusion into your vein slowly, over 60 minutes, as prescribed by your healthcare provider.
+- AVELOX Injection is given to you by intravenous infusion into your vein slowly, over 60 minutes, as prescribed by your healthcare provider.

 - Do not skip any doses, or stop taking AVELOX even if you